PeterChou1/NaiveOracle/README.md

 - as long as they compatible with our SLAgreement

 > Note: this possibly makes the difference from Chainlink

+### Naive Tokens

+NaiveTokens are intended to be the ERC20 tokens of our proof of concept network.
+User contracts will pay the tokens in exchange for access to the oracle network.
+Similarly oracle orperators would be require to stake coins in exchange for operating as an oracle node to incentivize good behaviour.

+### Oracle

+The Oracle represent the on chain component for oracle operators it is responsible for forwarding the answers to the SLA contract as will as being a contract which recieves and stakes NaiveTokens.

+### User Contract

+The user contract is an example contract on how user contracts in our network could be used.

+## Frontend

+To demonstrate the usecase we have a simple front end which calls a predefined user contract on chain which will call our oracle network for the price of eth/usd.
+Due to time constraints this part of the frontend is extremely simplified and some basic functionality such as Tokens and Reputation is not implemented.

+## Oracle-Node

+The oracle node clients is responsible for listening to on chain contract for orders broadcasted by the user contract.
+Once it hears a order broadcasted event it will accept the order from the SLA retrieve the data needed and commit as part of a commit reveal scheme to the SLA contract.
+Once the SLA recieves every single commit it will move on to the reveal phase where the retrieved value is revealed to SLA contract.

 ## Setup/Contribution